 - I Don't Like You and You Don't Like Me: Invoked by Bugs when he sees who the animator is.
 Of course, since it's Elmer Fudd, and this time he's in complete control of things, this makes plenty of sense.

 - Internal Deconstruction: Not only of the first Duck Amuck but also Jones seemingly taking a light hearted jab at his own more suave take on Bugs.
-Throughout the short, Bugs values his dignity before anything, flat out refusing to be in a cartoon where he is the Butt-Monkey, only to be goaded into it when the director makes jabs at his ego and image.
+Throughout the short, Bugs values his dignity before anything, flat out refusing to be in a cartoon where he's not a Born Winner, only to be goaded into it when the director makes jabs at his ego and image.
 Where Daffy threw unrestrained tantrums in Duck Amuck, Bugs attempts desperately to keep his composure as the animator prods his buttons.

 - Karma Houdini Warranty: Bugs winds up in the exact same position Daffy was in in Duck Amuck.
 Rather fittingly, the animator is Elmer Fudd, who Bugs similarly got away with heckling unprovoked in early cartoons.